 The California High-Speed Rail Authority (Authority), a state governing board formed in 1996, has the responsibility of planning, designing, constructing, and operating the California High-Speed Rail (HSR) System.
-Its mandate is to develop an HSR system that coordinates with the state's existing transportation network, which includes intercity rail and bus lines, regional commuter rail lines, urban rail and bus transit lines, highways, and airports.
+Its mandate is to develop a high-speed rail system that coordinates with the state's existing transportation network, which includes intercity rail and bus lines, regional commuter rail lines, urban rail and bus transit lines, highways, and airports.